shadowspawn/nvh/README.md

 ## Using Downloaded Node Versions Without Reinstalling

-There are two commands for working directly with your downloaded versions of `node`, without reinstalling.
+There are three commands for working directly with your downloaded versions of `node`, without reinstalling.

 You can show the path to the downloaded version: